PSC 400: Data Analytics for Political Science

 TEXTBOOK

-Elena Llaudet and Kosuke Imai: Data Analysis for Social Science, A Friendly Introduction.
+Elena Llaudet and Kosuke Imai: Data Analysis for Social Science, A Friendly and Practical Introduction.
+Princeton University Press.

 ASSIGNMENTS AND GRADING